EljaTrum/LrcBackupCleaner/README.md

 1. Click "⚙️ Settings"
 2. Enable "Automatic daily cleanup"
 3. Set the desired time
-4. The app creates a Windows Scheduled Task
+4. The app creates a scheduled task (Windows Task Scheduler / macOS launchd)

-### Cleanup at Windows startup
+### Cleanup at startup
 1. Click "⚙️ Settings"
-2. Enable "Cleanup at Windows startup"
+2. Enable "Cleanup at startup"
-3. At each Windows startup, old backups are automatically deleted
+3. At each system startup, old backups are automatically deleted
 4. The app then closes (doesn't run permanently)

 ### Old Lightroom version backups
 When Lightroom Classic receives a major version update, Adobe automatically creates a backup of your old catalog in a folder called "Old Lightroom Catalogs".
 The app automatically detects this folder and:
 - Shows a warning if the folder is older than 1 month
 - Lets you delete the folder with one click
-- The folder location is clickable to open in Explorer
+- The folder location is clickable to open in your file manager

 This helps you clean up old catalog files after a successful update.